golemfactory/golem-docs/src/pages/docs/creators/ray/mainnet.md

 Golem Network is peer-to-peer, which means that providers' proposals are not always available at first.
 They get broadcasted only from time to time.

-This means that when you first start Ray on Golem it might take a while to find a provider matching all your requirements.
+This means that when you first start Ray on Golem, it might take a while to find a provider matching all your requirements.

 Ray on Golem is using the Golem node (`yagna`) for interacting with the network.
 The `ray up` starts it if it is not running, but `ray down` doesn't stop it.